FluentLenium/FluentLenium/docs/migration/from-0.13.2-to-1.0-or-3.0.md

 --------------------

-- Each method available in `FluentTest` is now available in both `FluentPage` and `FluentWebElement`, allowing implementation of complex any logic into Pages and Components.
+- Each method available in `FluentTest` is now available in both `FluentPage` and `FluentWebElement`, allowing implementation of any logic into Pages and Components.
 - Ensure your Page Objects extends `FluentPage` and have a public empty constructor.
 - Ensure your Components extends `FluentWebElement` and have a constructor matching `FluentWebElement` constructor.